A Note on Pretzelosity TMD Parton Distribution

 where $C_1$ and $C_{1T}^\perp$ are perturbative coefficient functions.
 They are free from collinear singularities.
 The matching or the factorization is given in the $b$-space.
 One can also formulate it in the momentum space.
 In the case of $k_\perp \gg \Lambda_{QCD}$, one has:

 It is noted that the perturbative coefficient functions $C_1(x,k_\perp)$ and $C_{1T}^\perp(x,k_\perp)$ here are free from collinear singularities but contain I.R. divergences.
-One can define in the momentum space the subtracted TMD parton distributions by introducing a soft factor.
+One can define in the momentum space the subtracted TMD parton distributions by introducing the mentioned soft factor.
 The subtracted TMD parton distributions have the same factorizations as in the above and the corresponding perturbative coefficient functions are finite.
-We will call them as subtracted perturbative coefficient functions.
+We may call them as subtracted perturbative coefficient functions.

 5pt